squitten

 But seriously, how do people manage to *not procrastinate* so effortlessly?
 Without self-bribery and self-threats, I don't think I'd get anything accomplished.

-squitten
+darklyndsea: squitten (Default)

 Bold the ones you've read COMPLETELY, italicize the ones you've read part of.
 Watching the movie or the cartoon doesn't count.
 Abridged versions don't count either.
 BTW, according to the BBC if you've read 7 of these, you are above the average.